Suwannee River

-The Suwannee River (also spelled Suwanee River) is a river that runs through south Georgia southward into Florida in the southern United States.
+The Suwannee River (also spelled Suwanee River or Swanee River) is a river that runs through south Georgia southward into Florida in the Southern United States.
 It is a wild blackwater river, about 246 mi long.
-The Suwannee River is the site of the prehistoric Suwanee Straits that separated the panhandle from the continent.
+The Suwannee River is the site of the prehistoric Suwanee Straits that separated the Florida peninsula from the Florida panhandle and the rest of the continent.
+Spelled as "Swanee", it is the namesake of two famous songs: Stephen Foster's "Swanee River" (1851) and George Gershwin and Irving Caesar's "Swanee" (1919).

 Geography

 The headwaters of the Suwannee River are in the Okefenokee Swamp in the town of Fargo, Georgia.
 The river runs southwestward into the Florida Panhandle, then drops in elevation through limestone layers into a rare Florida whitewater rapid.
 Past the rapid, the Suwanee turns west near the town of White Springs, Florida, then connects to the confluences of the Alapaha River and Withlacoochee River.

 The confluences of these three rivers form the southern borderline of Hamilton County, Florida.
 The Suwanee then bends southward near the town of Ellaville, followed by Luraville, then joins together with the Santa Fe River from the east, south of the town of Branford.

 The river ends and drains into the Gulf of Mexico on the outskirts of Suwannee.